-Waste Management of PA will again collect all
+Waste Management of PA will again collect all residential

-what you are able to recycle.
+about what you are able to recycle.

 For customer service, please call Waste Management at

 Residents can purchase additional recycle bins from the

 Management Recycle Video - Take a minute...think green

 and save natural resources.
 Watch this short video from Waste

 - Waste Management provides a service called "At

 Your Door" Special Collection as part of their

 residential solid waste and recycling contract with Franklin